sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 	Your job will fail as soon as it takes more time or RAM than requested.
 You might need to test it to find the appropriate values.

-Copy this script inside a new file named `mySbatchScript.sh`, then submit it to the job scheduler using :
+Create a new file named `mySbatchScript.sh`, copy the code above into it, save, then submit this file to the job scheduler using the following command :

 ```sh
 	sbatch mySbatchScript.sh